-(NESETA) sets out a national framework of permission and consent requirements for activities on National Grid lines existing at 14 January 2010.
+- The provisions of the National Environmental Standard for Telecommunications Facilities (2016) apply and resource consent may be required under those Standards.
+In the event of a conflict between them the provisions of the National Environmental Standard override the District Plan. - 2.
+Water takes, diversions, new tracks, drilling of bores, offal pits, farm dumps and earthworks are also regulated by the Manawatu-Wanganui Regional Council and a resource consent may be required under the rules of the One Plan. - 3.
+The National Environmental Standard for Electricity Transmission Activities (2010) (NESETA) sets out a national framework of permission and consent requirements for activities on National Grid lines existing at 14 January 2010.
 Activities include the operation, maintenance and upgrading of existing lines but exclude the development of new lines (post 14 January 2010) and substations.
-The District Plan must not be in conflict with nor duplicate the provisions of the NESETA.

-- 4. Vegetation and planting around lines (including the National Grid) shall comply with the Electricity (Hazards from Trees) Regulations 2003. - 5.
+The District Plan must not be in conflict with nor duplicate the provisions of the NESETA. - 4.
+Vegetation and planting around lines (including the National Grid) shall comply with the Electricity (Hazards from Trees) Regulations 2003. - 5.
 The New Zealand Electrical Code of Practice for Electrical Safe Distances (NZECP 34:2001) contains restrictions on the location of structures and activities in relation to the lines, and must be complied with. - 6.
 Early consultation with Heritage New Zealand Pouhere Taonga is encouraged where a development may adversely affect an item listed on the New Zealand Heritage List/Rarangi Korero.
 Works near or within areas of historic heritage may also require an Archaeological Authority under the Heritage New Zealand Pouhere Taonga Act (2014).
 It is an offence to modify or destroy an archaeological site or demolish/destroy a whole building if the person knows or reasonably suspects it to be an archaeological site.
 An archaeological site is any place, including any building or structure (or part of), that: - was associated with human activity or the site of a wreck of a vessel that occurred before 1900; and - provides or may provide, through archaeological investigation, evidence relating to the history of New Zealand. - 7.
 The Electricity Act 1992 outlines the regulatory process for the electricity industry and the supply of electricity.
 This includes responsibilities between the electricity industry and landowners.
 The provisions of the Electricity Act 1992 are separate from the regulation of activities under the District Plan and Resource Management Act 1991.

-3A.4.3 Standards for Permitted Activities
+3A.4.2 Standards for Permitted Activities

-The permitted activities specified in Rule 3A.4.1 above must comply with the following standards and the relevant standards in those chapters and zones that have not been reviewed and made operative as part of the Sectional District Plan Review.
-The permitted activities specified in Rule 3A.4.1 do not need to comply with the height and setback rules in the zone chapter:
+For all zones, the permitted activities specified in Rule 3A.4.1 above must comply with the following standards and the relevant standards in those chapters and zones that have not been reviewed and made operative as part of the Sectional District Plan Review.
+The permitted activities specified in Rule 3A.4.1 do not and need not to comply with the height and setback rules in the zone chapter: